Virtual Information Sessions

 Whether as a teacher, psychologist, ABA therapist, or other human service professional, you’ll find opportunities in schools, hospitals, mental health centers, behavioral centers, and residential facilities where you’ll help clients improve language, motor, social, and reasoning skills.
 Doors to corporations and industrial settings are now opening where applied behavior analysts teach job skills and promote work performance.

 Why a Master's in ABA with an Emphasis in Autism

 - Our 30-credit program is offered completely online.
 Students can elect to complete the degree in less than two years.

 - Our ABA degree is housed within Ball State’s Teachers College, which holds numerous national rankings and recognitions.

 - Ball State is accredited by the Council for the Accreditation of Educator Preparation (CAEP), the Higher Learning Commission, and Indiana Teacher Training and Licensing Commission.

 - Our program works for those from a variety of educational backgrounds, including psychology, criminal justice, social work, education and other areas.

-- We were the first in the state of Indiana to offer the master’s in applied behavior analysis with an emphasis in autism.
+- Not only were we the first in the state of Indiana to offer the master’s in ABA with an emphasis in autism, we are also the largest program in the nation.